 You must not eat or drink anything for several hours before the stent is inserted (your medical team will tell you when to stop eating and drinking).
 If your vomiting has been severe, you may already have a nasogastric tube (a thin plastic tube which goes through you nose, down your throat and into stomach) in place, which can be used to drain your stomach.

-You will be taken to the X-ray department or endoscopy suite, in your bed ready for you to have your intravenous sedation.
-When you are feeling sleepy, the doctor will pass an endoscope and put the stent through the blockage using other specialised equipment.
+You will be taken to the x-ray department or endoscopy suite, in your bed ready to have your intravenous sedation.
+When you are feeling sleepy, the doctor will pass an endoscope down your throat and put the stent through the blockage using other specialised equipment.
 When it is all over, you will remain in the department until you are more awake and then return to the ward.

 When can I get home?